kokkos/kokkos-core-wiki/docs/source/API/core/view/view.rst

 Assignment Rules
 ----------------

-Assignment rules cover the assignment operator as well as copy constructors.
-We aim at making all logically legal assignments possible, while intercepting illegal assignments if possible at compile time, otherwise at runtime.
+Assignment rules cover the assignment operator, as well as copy constructors.
+We aim at making all logically legal assignments possible, while intercepting illegal assignments at compile time, otherwise at runtime.
-In the following we use ``DstType`` and ``SrcType`` as the type of the destination view and source view respectively.
+In the following we use ``DstType`` and ``SrcType`` as the type of the destination View and source View, respectively.
-``dst_view`` and ``src_view`` refer to the runtime instances of the destination and source views, i.e.:
+``dst_view`` and ``src_view`` refer to the runtime instances of the destination and source Views, i.e.:

 .. code-block:: cpp